hard-broiled/docker-sdbx/devops/CI/Docker/README.md

                 - Allows for specific use-case considerations to be prioritized
                     - SCAP scans for industry specific compliance

-*Note:* For the following sections, we presume that the CI running environment is configured correctly to allow for any mentioned additional utilities to be utilized.
-Additional conversation on setting up CI environments for those utilities may follow in this or other write-ups in the future.
+*Note:* For the following sections, we presume that the CI environment is configured correctly to allow for any mentioned additional utilities to be utilized.
+Additional conversation on setting up this or similar CI environments to follow.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>